isabella232/experience-manager-guides-learn.en/help/tutorials/install-guide/introduction.md

+---
+title: About this guide
+description: Learn how to About this guide
+---

 # About this guide {#id175MC0P0S5Z}

 Adobe Experience Manager Guides \(later referred as *AEM Guides*\) is a powerful, enterprise-grade component content management solution \(CCMS\).
 It enables native DITA support in Adobe Experience Manager, empowering AEM to handle DITA-based content creation and delivery.
 It empowers authors to create content using any offline DITA authoring tool, such as Adobe FrameMaker or an easy-to-use built-in Web Editor.